yugabyte/yugabyte-db/docs/content/latest/drivers-orms/java/yugabyte-jdbc.md

 showAsideToc: true
 ---

 For Java Applications, JDBC driver provides database connectivity through the standard JDBC application program interface (APIs) available on the Java platform.
 YugabyteDB supports `YugabyteDB Smart JDBC Driver` which supports cluster-awareness and topology-awareness.
+We recommend using `YugabyteDB Smart JDBC Driver` when building Java applications with YugabyteDB.
 Along with this, YugabyteDB has full support for [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/).

 <ul class="nav nav-tabs-alt nav-tabs-yb">